 \section{Introduction}

 A central goal of cognitive science and artificial intelligence is to construct systems that not only solve problems but do so via mechanisms analogous to human cognition.
-Recently, \citet{devarda2025cost} demonstrated a significant breakthrough in this pursuit: Large Reasoning Models (LRMs) trained via Reinforcement Learning with Verifiable Rewards (RLVR) exhibit a ``natural'' alignment with human cognitive costs. specifically, the length of their Chain-of-Thought (CoT) reasoning traces predicts human reaction times across diverse domains.
-This suggests that goal-directed optimization (RL) can drive neural networks to implicitly discover core features of human problem-solving complexity \citep{anderson1990adaptive}.
+Recently, \citet{devarda2025cost} reported that Large Reasoning Models (LRMs) trained via Reinforcement Learning with Verifiable Rewards (RLVR) exhibit a ``natural'' alignment with human cognitive costs: the length of their Chain-of-Thought (CoT) reasoning traces predicts human reaction times across diverse domains, suggesting that goal-directed optimization can implicitly recover core features of human problem-solving complexity \citep{anderson1990adaptive}.

-However, a critical theoretical gap remains.
-The alignment observed by \citet{devarda2025cost} emerged from models that \textit{learned to reason} through autonomous exploration.
-In contrast, the prevailing paradigm for deploying efficient AI is \textbf{knowledge distillation} \citep{hinton2015distilling}, where smaller ``student'' models are trained via Supervised Fine-Tuning (SFT) to mimic the output traces of these powerful ``teachers'' \citep{ho2023large}.
-This shift from \textit{learning by doing} (RL) to \textit{learning by imitating} (SFT)---analogous to the pedagogical gap between active learning and passive observation \citep{freeman2014active}---raises a fundamental question: When a student model learns to generate reasoning traces by copying a teacher, does it internalize the teacher's \textit{cognitive structure}, or merely mimic its \textit{linguistic style}?
+Yet the alignment reported by \citet{devarda2025cost} emerged from models that \textit{learned to reason} through autonomous exploration.
+In contrast, the prevailing paradigm for deploying efficient AI is \textbf{knowledge distillation} \citep{hinton2015distilling}, where smaller ``student'' models are trained via Supervised Fine-Tuning (SFT) to mimic the output traces of powerful ``teachers'' \citep{ho2023large}.
+This shift from \textit{learning by doing} to \textit{learning by imitating} raises a fundamental question: when a student learns to generate reasoning traces by copying a teacher, does it internalize the teacher's \textit{cognitive structure}, or merely mimic its \textit{linguistic style}?

-To address this, we propose two competing hypotheses regarding the cognitive consequences of reasoning distillation:
+Following \citet{brady2025dual}, we adopt dual-process theory \citep{kahneman2011thinking} as an \textit{organizing structure}---not as a claim about shared cognitive architecture---and frame two competing hypotheses: